 Windows won’t let you recreate a UEFI system outside the Windows Setup installation program.
 You should follow this tutorial during the initial Windows installation process with Windows Setup.

 So you’ve booted up into Windows Setup from your installation media, and you’ve selected to perform a Custom installation.
 Whether you’re planning to and preparing to dual-boot with Linux or just want to provide a larger margin of error; you may have noticed that the default 105-or-273 MB (100-or-260 MiB) partition for the UEFI System Partition is a tad small.
 (The default ESP size depends on your disks physical sector size.)

-Once you’ve decided on the approperiate size for your computer and needs, then you can follow the these steps to proceed.
+Once you’ve decided on the appropriate size for your computer and needs, then you can follow these steps to proceed.
 The tutorial begins from the first step of the Custom installation screen in Windows Setup (screenshot of this screen at the end of the article):

 - Select your installation target and make sure it has no partitions (except unallocated space)